 - Completed budget planner with a clear, detailed budget specific to the project

-- Legal proof that they are part of the organisation
+- Legal proof that they are part of the organization

-- A letter of support for the project from the organisation
+- A letter of support for the project from the organization

 Does the project demonstrate innovation within primary biliary cholangitis (PBC)?